World Orienteering Championships: Alternating biennial system, 2019–

 In 2019, the World Orienteering Championships was split into two events: Sprint WOC (even-numbered years) consisting of sprint events only, and Forest WOC (odd-numbered years) consisting of forest events only.

-Due to the COVID-19 pandemic the first sprint only WOC 2020 was cancelled.
-Instead Sprint and Sprint Relay was added to the WOC program for 2021 following the old championship program, otherwise there would not have been sprint comptitions in the world championships for four years (2019-2022).
-In 2022 the first sprint only WOC was organized in Denmark, and the new competition format Knockout Sprint made its debut.
+Due to the COVID-19 pandemic the first Sprint WOC in 2020 was cancelled.
+Instead, the sprint and sprint relay disciplines were added to the championships program in 2021, as without this alteration there would not have been sprint competitions in the world championships for four years (2018–2022).